BroadbandForum/data-model-template/specification/index.md

 unsignedLong         | If the parameter is of a primitive data type, specifies a primitive data type reference, e.g. \<int>.
 If the parameter data type is derived from a   primitive data type, specifies an anonymous primitive data type definition (@sec:anonymous-data-types), e.g. \<int>\<range maxInclusive="255"/>\</int>.
 Each primitive data type element   supports only the facets (@sec:data-type-facets) that are appropriate to that data type. |
 | dataType           | If the parameter is of a named data type, specifies a named data type (@sec:named-data-types) reference, e.g. \<dataType ref="IPAddress"/>.\
 If the parameter data type is derived from a named data type, specifies an anonymous named data type (@sec:anonymous-data-types) definition, e.g. \<dataType base="IPAddress">\<size   maxLength="15"/>\</dataType> |
+| default          | Object, factory, implementation or parameter default.\
+- Object defaults apply only to parameters that can be created as a result of adding an Object.\
+- Factory defaults apply to all parameters (if a factory default is specified, it also acts as object default for applicable parameters).\
+- Implementation defaults apply to all parameters (they are informational defaults that are likely after a reset or if no other value is available).\
+- Parameter defaults apply only to command and event arguments.\
+If the parameter is list-valued, the default value has to be placed within square brackets, e.g. \<default type="object" value="[1,2,3]"/>. |

 ### Commands (USP Only)